 In this pitch, the movement is caused by the baseball spinning off of the index finger from the outside of the baseball — NOT by twisting your hand beneath the ball.

-How to Grip and Throw a Splitter (with Pictures) Splitter A split-finger fastball (also known as a splitter or splitty) is a more advanced pitch that requires more than one finger to throw.
+How to Grip and Throw a Splitter (with Pictures) Splitter A split-finger fastball (also known as a splitter or splitty) is a more sophisticated pitch that requires more than one finger to throw.

 This is due to the fact that the pitch itself should be “choked” deep within the hand.